GilbertLGC/RepData_PeerAssessment1/PA1_template.md

 ## 3. What is the average daily activity pattern?

-1) Calculate the average number os steps taken each interval.
+1) Calculate the average number of steps taken each interval.

 ```r
 average_steps_each_interval <- tapply(data$steps, data$interval, mean, na.rm = T)